softark/yii2-cropper-bs5/options.md

 The options that control the information display.

-Default values are optimized for a horizontally layouted large modal('modal-lg).
+The default values are optimized for a horizontally layout large modal('modal-lg).
 You may want to customize them as you like.

 ### control buttons